pvilla/3DCycleGaN/README.md

 The resulting enhancement is stored in `.../3DCycleGaN/eval/`.

+We use [silx view](http://www.silx.org/doc/silx/latest/) to view our .h5 files.

 ## Understanding CycleGAN
 CycleGAN is an unsupervised training strategy for generative neural networks.
 The algorithm learns how to translate images between two image domains.
 The image below shows a flowchart of CycleGAN.